-What Are the Risks Associated with the Investment Options?
 An investment in the Contract is subject to the risk of poor investment performance and can vary depending on the performance of the Indexed Strategies available under the Contract.
-Each Indexed Strategy will have its own unique risks.
+Each Crediting Strategy (including the Declared Rate Strategy) will have its own unique risks.
 You should review the Indexed Strategies before making an investment decision.